PITN: Physics-Informed Temporal Networks for Cuffless Blood Pressure Estimation: Abstract

 \section{Abstract}

-Time series data mining is immensely important in extensive applications, such as traffic, medical, and e-commerce.
-In this paper, we focus on medical temporal variation modeling, \emph{i.e.,} cuffless blood pressure (BP) monitoring which has great value in cardiovascular healthcare.
+Monitoring blood pressure with non-invasive sensors has gained popularity for providing comfortable user experiences, one of which is a significant function of smart wearables.
 Although providing a comfortable user experience, such methods are suffering from the demand for a significant amount of realistic data to train an individual model for each subject, especially considering the invasive or obtrusive BP ground-truth measurements.
 To tackle this challenge, we introduce a novel physics-informed temporal network~(PITN) with adversarial contrastive learning to enable precise BP estimation with very limited data.
 Specifically, we first enhance the physics-informed neural network~(PINN) with the temporal block for investigating BP dynamics' multi-periodicity for personal cardiovascular cycle modeling and temporal variation.
 We then employ adversarial training to generate extra physiological time series data, improving PITN's robustness in the face of sparse subject-specific training data.
 Furthermore, we utilize contrastive learning to capture the discriminative variations of cardiovascular physiologic phenomena.
 This approach aggregates physiological signals with similar blood pressure values in latent space while separating clusters of samples with dissimilar blood pressure values.
 Experiments on three widely-adopted datasets with different modailties (\emph{i.e.,} bioimpedance, PPG, millimeter-wave) demonstrate the superiority and effectiveness of the proposed methods over previous state-of-the-art approaches.
 The code is available at~\url{https://github.com/Zest86/ACL-PITN}.